The Eco Warrior

 There is a reliable local bus service which can provide your return journey to Falmouth should you encounter “plimsolls blow out” on your adventure.
 You can plan your walk to include a bus trip to take you further afield to walk back to Falmouth.

 For a greener holiday there are some wonderful places to cycle in and around the Falmouth area and beyond.
 At Kinbrae House there is a locking bike rack provided at the property to keep your wheels safe when not in use.
-Please make sure that you reserve a space for your bicycle at the time of booking.

 The Camel Trail – Website: – www.cornwall.gov.uk